Skip to main content

 • Student ↔ Student ID Card (one student corresponds to one student ID card)

-1. Find the table name and relationship field identifier through the model, as shown in the figure below:
+1. Find the table name and association field identifier through the model:

-2. Search for relevant tables on the Database Table Management Page and add foreign keys, as shown below:
+2. Search for related tables on the database table management page and add foreign keys:

 -- User Profile Table (child table)